grasplabs/grasp-docs/docs/python-sdk.md

 """
 Grasp SDK Python Usage Example

-This example demonstrates how to use grasp_sdk to launch a browser, connect via CDP, perform basic operations, and take screenshots.
+This example demonstrates how to use grasp_sdk with the new session-based API for browser automation, file operations, and terminal commands.
 """

 import asyncio
 import os
 from playwright.async_api import async_playwright
-from dotenv import load_dotenv from grasp_sdk import GraspServer
+from dotenv import load_dotenv from grasp_sdk import Grasp

 async def main():
     """Main function: demonstrates basic Grasp SDK usage"""